< Back to Previous

 The previous evening in Lucca, sitting at our outdoor dinner table, an obscure alleyway, Osteria Neni off Via Beecheria, in candlelit calm not long after dusk, being the only patrons then, I looked up to the abrupt clatter and bustle of two American couples being seated next to us.
 I knew their origin at once because the intense crewcut guy’s introduction to the waitress was “Howdy, how do you do this evening!”
 It wasn’t badly intended, just narcissistic, vain, and completely out of cadence and volume for the scene.

-The next night in Siena at La Campane, on an outdoor terrace raised above a sidestreet, we sat amid a conglomerate of American speech offering different variations of the same range of topics, particularly the favored one of portfolios and real estate.
-I think of these people as “Bush tax break” tourists, barbarians with too much disposable wealth for anyone’s good.
+The next night in Siena at La Campane, on an outdoor terrace raised above a sidestreet, we sat in a much denser orchestra of American speech offering different variations of the same range of topics, particularly the favored one of portfolios and real estate.
+I came to think of these people as “Bush tax break” tourists, barbarians with too much disposable wealth for even their own good.
 Their boastful confidence and covert disdain and sarcasm regarding all things foreign were startling.
-They were exploring Europe to damn it with faint praise, judge, collect experiences among natives, colonize, be appreciators of their own finer sensibility and discernment, and triumph over the mere disembodied things they were supposedly honoring.
+They were exploring Europe to damn it or damn it with guardedly faint praise, judge, collect experiences among natives, colonize, be appreciators of their own finer sensibility and discernment, and triumph over the peripheral and disembodied things they were supposedly honoring by their presence and cash.

-As strangers began to share speech across tables, I realized that what was driving this comradely banter was amassing plazas, momuments, and cities like commodities.
-It is called “trophy tourism.”
+As strangers began to greet and share speech across tables, I realized that what was driving this comradely banter was a contest of amassing plazas, monuments, and cities like commodities: “trophy tourism.”
 Have you done Florence yet?
 Have you been to Cinque Terra?
-Then they wage specific items, museums, and hotels within these regions.
-They compare notes like Lewis and Clark counting their coups.
-It was affably competitive, utterly superficial, scored by the same sorts of lifeless and automatic comments over and over, as if an elaborate bioelectric puppetry with a module for species.
-No individual phenomenologies were named, only packaged events like stamps on a passport.
-When a coup was duly counted, they moved on.
+From there, they wage specific items, museums, and hotels within these regions.
+They compare notes like Lewis and Clark counting their rivers and indigenous villages.
+Admittedly it was affably competitive, if superficial, scored by the same sorts of lifeless and automatic comments over and over, as if an elaborate bioelectric puppetry with a scoring device like an invisible pinball machine ringing up “hits.”
+No individual phenomenologies were painted, only packaged events like stamps on a passport.
+When a coup was duly counted and circled the table, they moved on.

-And then there is the Rick Steve factor: It was Rick Steves who recommended La Compane, and in the restaurant I could see six (!)
-Rick Steves’ Italy being brandished or sitting on tables, although we are the only bums with a 2004 edition.
-Even the din was punctuated with frequent genuflections of his name, the saint of travelers.
+And then there is the Rick Steve factor: It was Rick Steves who recommended La Compane, and in the restaurant I could see six Rick Steves’ Italy being brandished or sitting on tables, although we are the only bums with a date 2004 edition.
+Even the din was punctuated with frequent genuflections of his name—RickSteves, saint of travelers.

-Since Rick Steves is also the one who recommended the nunnery at San Dominica, his name is heard often within the halls of the dormitory, although one couple whispered it to us at the iron gates (where guests are buzzed in and out), “Did you find this in Rick Steves’?”
+Since Rick Steves is also the one who recommended the nunnery at San Dominica, his name is heard often within the halls of the dormitory.
+One couple whispered it to us at the iron gates where guests are buzzed in and out, “Did you find this in Rick Steves’?”

-When I affirmed, the whisper got even softer, as though the walls were bugged: “I’m going to complain to him.
-They make the beds and little else.”
+When I affirmed we did, the whisper got even softer, as though the walls were bugged: “I’m going to complain to him.
+They make the beds jere and little else.”

 As it turned out, they didn’t make the beds.
-But what were they expecting for 60 euros at a monastery with a great dawn pigeon dance for free?
-Perhaps they should try our abandoned villa.
+But what were they expecting for 60 euros at a monastery with a symphonic dawn pigeon dance for free?
+Perhaps they should go try our abandoned villa.

 On ending a conversation or taking leave in Italy: it seems that there are four choices.